Chief Executive Officer

 William R. Harts

-Bill Harts is the CEO of the Modern Markets Initiative, the industry advocate for electronic and high frequency trading firms.
+Bill Harts is the former CEO of the Modern Markets Initiative, the education and advocacy organization devoted to the role of technological innovation in creating the world’s best markets.
 He is known in the financial services industry as a pioneer of algorithmic trading as well as an authority on financial market structure and applied technology for trading.

 As Managing Director and Head of Equity Strategy for Bank of America Securities, he was responsible for development of the firm’s electronic and algorithmic trading businesses, including its industry-leading Electronic Algorithmic Strategy Execution, InstaQuote direct market access product, and the Quantitative Strategies research group.
 He was Chairman of the Bank’s NYSE Specialist business, guiding it through an especially tumultuous reinvention process.